RatulMaharaj/fast-request-logger/README.md

 This is a simple python app that acts as a sandbox for you to send requests to.

-The follwoing request methods are supported:
+The following request methods are supported:
 - `GET`
 - `PUT`
 - `POST`